Handfish: Distribution

 Handfish are found today in the coastal waters of southern and eastern Australia and around the island state of Tasmania.
 This is the most species-rich of the few marine fish families endemic to the Australian region, with all but three species found there.
-There are 14 species of handfish around Tasmania.
+Fourteen species of handfish are found around Tasmania.

 The biology of handfishes is poorly known and their typically small population sizes and restricted distributions make them highly vulnerable to disturbance.
 Some species are considered to be critically endangered.